an exhibition by Scott Kildall and Nathaniel Stern, the founders of Wikipedia Art.

 Furtherfield presents Stern’s polar projections of Second Life lovers.
-Second life is a 3D simulated and virtual world, inhabited daily by thousands of people around the globe.
+Second life is a 3D simulated and virtual world inhabited daily by thousands of people around the globe.
 To access Second Life, you must embody an avatar (a virtual human representation of yourself), seeing what they see through a computer screen.
-Stern places us, and his lovers, in a feedback loop between virtual and actual space.
+Stern places his lovers and us in a feedback loop between virtual and actual space.

-Given Time was supported in part by the University of Wisconsin – Milwaukee, and produced with the help of Jo-Anne Green and Bryan Cera.
+Given Time was partly supported by the University of Wisconsin – Milwaukee and produced with the help of Jo-Anne Green and Bryan Cera.

 Playing Duchamp by Scott Kildall

-The American artist Scott Kildall, exhibiting for the first time in the UK, has fused the two worlds of art and chess in an homage to Marcel Duchamp, chess master and artist recognised for shifting the paradigm of conceptual art.
-Using the recorded matches of Duchamp’s 72 tournament games, Kildall has modified an open source chess engine to play chess as if it were Marcel Duchamp.
-By sitting down to this game of computer chess, visitors interact with the ghost of Marcel Duchamp, whose love for chess rivaled his attraction to art.
-Playing Duchamp is a 2010 commission of New Radio and Performing Arts, Inc. for its Turbulence website.
+The American artist Scott Kildall, exhibiting for the first time in the UK, has fused the two worlds of art and chess in a homage to Marcel Duchamp, a chess master and artist recognised for shifting the paradigm of conceptual art.
+Using the recorded matches of Duchamp’s 72 tournament games, Kildall has modified an open-source chess engine to play chess as if it were Marcel Duchamp.
+By sitting down to this game of computer chess, visitors interact with the ghost of Marcel Duchamp, whose love for chess rivalled his attraction to art.
+Playing Duchamp is a 2010 New Radio and Performing Arts, Inc. commission for its Turbulence website.

-Playing Duchamp is a 2010 commission of New Radio and Performing Arts, Inc. for its Turbulence website.
+Playing Duchamp is a 2010 New Radio and Performing Arts, Inc. commission for its Turbulence website.

 Going the distance for fine dining with global friends

-To accompany this exhibition, in June, Furtherfield will be hosting two telematic dinner parties with the aim to create a co-presence dining experience with our remote friends mediated by digital technologies (network connections, projections, laptops and sonified objects).
+In June, Furtherfield will host two telematic dinner parties to accompany this exhibition to create a co-presence dining experience with our remote friends mediated by digital technologies (network connections, projections, laptops and sonified objects).
 As food is the greatest mediator, we aspire to a satisfying remote connection through the frame of the dining experience.

-Contact ale[at]furtherfield[dot]org for details on how to become a dinner guest.
+Contact ale[at]furtherfield[dot]org for details on becoming a dinner guest.

-Scott is a founding member of Second Front — the first performance art group in Second Life.
+Scott is a founding member of Second Front — Second Life’s first performance art group.
 He is an artist-in-residence at Recology San Francisco.
 He currently resides in San Francisco.